harshitpaunikar1/used-car-price-prediction/.github/project-buildup-history.md

 - Task summary: Added a data summary table to the notebook showing row count, null count, and dtype per column.
 Makes it easier to reference during feature engineering without re-running the audit.
 - Deliverable: Data summary table added.
 Quick reference for later stages.
+## 2022-08-15 - Day 2: Data collection and audit

+- Task summary: Found that the 'year' column had some entries that were clearly wrong (one was listed as year 1900).
+Flagged those as outliers and removed them.
+Added a data cleaning log cell to track all such removals.
+- Deliverable: Obvious year outliers removed.
+Cleaning log cell added for audit trail.